Fast Lane Art – 2020 Teacher Information

 What is Fast lane Art?

 Fast Lane Art is a juried contest and exhibition that displays the work of high school artists throughout Greater Reading on street side banners.
-Selected art pieces from the BCIU Secondary Art Show held at the GoggleWorks Center for the Arts, 2/23 – 3/10/19, will be displayed on street side banners on Penn Ave, West Reading and various bridges throughout the City of Reading in the spring of 2019.
-An announcement will be made of the dates the banners will be hung at a later time.
+Selected art pieces from the BCIU Secondary Art Show held at the GoggleWorks Center for the Arts, 2/22-3/8/2020, will be displayed on street side banners on Penn Ave, West Reading and various bridges throughout the City of Reading in the spring of 2020.
+Additionally selected pieces will be used in store front windows.

 What is the submission deadline?